Liam19/rng/README.md

 # rng

-Fast and simple random number generator with helper methods
+Fast and simple random number generator with helper methods.

+Uses the WyRand PRNG algorithm